-Here, you won’t find a list of hip and cool cafés in the Czech capital – check our friend Kami’s Best Cafes in Prague post if that’s what you’re after.
+Here, you won’t find a list of hip and cool cafés in the Czech capital.
 This post is about Prague cafe culture, and how history in the city was shaped by its cafes.

 In summer, Prague is madness.
 The old town is completely overrun with tourists and tourist-related tack.
 Prague castle is hell on earth.
 Crossing Charles Bridge during the day may take over half an hour, and you’ll be dodging selfie sticks the whole way.